ipld/specs/README.md

 IPLD Specifications
 ===================

-IPLD is not a simple specification, it is a set of specifications built on each other.
+IPLD is not a single specification, it is a set of specifications.

 ```
                         The IPLD Stack